Auroraceratops | “Dawn Horned Face” from the Early Cretaceous

 Size and Weight of Type Species

-This is a moderate-sized dinosaur.
+This was a moderate-sized dinosaur.
 According to a detailed analysis of the post-cranial skeleton published in 2019, the animal would have walked bipedally and had an estimated length of 4.1 ft, hip height of 1.5 ft and a weight of about 34-35 lbs.
 These measurements, while not enormous by dinosaur standards, still make this a substantial creature in its own right.

 The Dinosaur in Detail